OhioMathTeacher/docminer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### **Academic Citation**
-If you use Research Buddy 2.0 in your research, please cite:
+If you use Research Buddy 3.0 in your research, please cite:
 ```
-Research Buddy 2.0: AI-Assisted Positionality Analysis System
+Research Buddy 3.0: Professional Decision Interface for Academic Research
 OhioMathTeacher (2025)
 https://github.com/OhioMathTeacher/research-buddy
 ```